• Summary

 2 Within amounts appropriated therefor, the authority shall conduct a

-3 study, in collaboration with the office of general services, that
+3 study, in collaboration with the department of state and the office of

 5 (i) a review of the language addressing embodied carbon used in build-